Last Updated on

 - 65 MOA ring for ultimate versatility

-Don’t have the savings to drop a heavy wad of dough on an expensive scope?
+Don’t have the savings to drop a heavy wad of dough on the best most expensive AR 15 scope?
 Need something right now that’s good enough to get the job done?
 Velocity Outdoors is the parent company that owns the CenterPoint Optics brand, and we can thank them for affordable, quality scopes.
 Although it’s in the beginner’s market and budget, it’s a scope that will introduce you to what’s available beyond a red dot.

 - 3 MOA center dot